decentraland/documentation/content/creator/wearables-and-emotes/wearables/creating-wearables.md

 There are limits for the number of triangles and textures that can be used for each wearable or accessory:

-- No more than 1.5K triangles per wearable slot: upper body, lower body, feet and hair.
+- No more than 1.5K triangles per wearable slot: hat, helmet, upper body, lower body, feet and hair.
 - No more than 500 triangles per categories: mask, eyewear, earring, tiara, top_head and facial hair.
-- No more than 1k triangles per these accessories slots: hat, helmet.
 - No more than 2 textures (at a resolution of 512x512px or lower) per wearable.
 All textures must be square at 72 pixel/inch resolution.
 - No more than 2 materials (without counting the AvatarSkin_MAT)
 - In the case of skin wearable, the amount of tris allowed are 5k and 5 textures.